opensciencegrid/osgvo-docker-pilot/README.md

 In addition, you will be able to run more OSG jobs if you provide CVMFS.
 You can do this in two ways:

-1. Mount CVMFS on the host and bind-mount it into the container by adding `-v /cvmfs:/cvmfs`.
+1. Mount CVMFS on the host and bind-mount it into the container by adding `-v /cvmfs:/cvmfs:shared`.
    This is the preferred mechanism.
 2. Use cvmfsexec as described in [the cvmfsexec section below](#cvmfs-without-a-bind-mount-using-cvmfsexec).

+Note: Supporting Singularity jobs inside the container will require the capabilities DAC_OVERRIDE, DAC_READ_SEARCH, SETGID, SETUID, SYS_ADMIN, SYS_CHROOT, and SYS_PTRACE.

 Example invocation utilizing a token for authentication:

 ```
 docker run -it --rm --user osg \
        --cap-add=DAC_OVERRIDE --cap-add=SETUID --cap-add=SETGID \
-       --cap-add=CAP_DAC_READ_SEARCH \
+       --cap-add=DAC_READ_SEARCH \
        --cap-add=SYS_ADMIN --cap-add=SYS_CHROOT --cap-add=SYS_PTRACE \
        -v /cvmfs:/cvmfs:shared \
        -v /path/to/token:/etc/condor/tokens-orig.d/flock.opensciencegrid.org